ecupaio/dcgffl/_power-rankings/open-division-season-30-power-rankings-pre-season.md

       this season…) has now played in 8 seasons, has had two final 4 appearances and has even opened his home to amateur drag queens at mid season drag shows.
 His favorite drink is a Mezcal Margarita and you may see him sipping one on the fields this season.

-The DCGFFL Open Division’s one and ONLY forever family member this season - coming in at 16 in the power rankings is ALEX ENGLESBE.
+      The DCGFFL Open Division’s one and ONLY forever family member this season
+      - coming in at 16 in the power rankings is ALEX ENGLESBE.

       ![](/img/16-forever-family.webp){: width="480" height="400"}
   - team: ''
     record: ''
     text: >-
-      # **17\.
-A Taco Bell taco.**
+      ### **A Taco Bell taco**

       I just know many of yall will have a HEAVY attendance here this season